Before Gastric Sleeve Surgery

 So here it goes…I am putting it out there

 I was 39.
 I was so unhealthy.
-There was a huge list of obesity related items that were ticking time bombs in my body.
+There was a huge list of obesity-related items that were ticking time bombs in my body.
 I remember leaving there looking at my children and my wonderful husband and I thought I was not ready to leave them behind or worse yet, suffer something catastrophic and have them care for me.
 I was supposed to care for them.

-Deciding on what surgery to go with…
+Deciding which weight loss surgery to go with…

 The journey to getting surgery with Mexico Bariatric Center

 I remember calling my husband balling.
 We looked into loans.
 He was going to save my life no matter what it took.
 It surprised me because I always assumed my husband thought it was a weak way out.
-In fact I too thought it was a magic formula.
+In fact, I too thought it was a magic formula.
 Boy was I wrong.

 I prayed a lot and I kept getting weird signs that this was the place for me.
-As we told family and friends MANY thought I would die, get kidnapped, have my kidneys taken, etc… Some thought I was taking the easy way out (and now after my very hard 8+ months it makes me want to throat punch anyone who says I took the easy way out…seriously nothing pisses me off more.
+As we told family and friends, many thought I would die, get kidnapped, have my kidneys taken, etc… Some thought I was taking the easy way out (and now after my very hard 8+ months it makes me want to throat punch anyone who says I took the easy way out…seriously nothing pisses me off more.

 I was put on a strict pre-op diet to shrink my very enlarged sick liver.
 I lost 43 lbs on it.
-No I could not have maintained that for life, so don’t ask.
+No, I could not have maintained that for life, so don’t ask.
 We went in December.
-I had Gastric sleeve surgery December 14th with one of the most professional amazing surgeons.
-In fact their surgeons come here to the US all the time for seminars.
-Their facility was clean, quaint and not fancy in the patient rooms.
+I had Gastric sleeve surgery on December 14th with one of the most professional amazing surgeons.
+In fact, their surgeons come here to the U.S. all the time for free weight loss surgery seminars.
+Their facility was clean, quaint, and not fancy in the patient rooms.

-My primary care dr works hand in hand with me, checks my blood levels and I am healthier now than my adult entire life.
-All, and I mean ALL, of weight related illnesses are gone.
+My primary care doctor works hand in hand with me checks my blood levels and I am healthier now than my adult entire life.
+All, and I mean ALL, of weight-related illnesses, are gone.
 I am off all medications that were for them.
 No more of those awful side effects.
 I can jog!
 I can sleep without a sleep mask!
 I have a lap.
 I sit with my legs crossed.
-I fit in a size 10 from a plus sized TIGHT 22!
+I fit in a size 10 from a plus-sized TIGHT 22!
 And yes I miss pasta and rice and stuff, but I chose not to eat them.